The Book of Mormon and View of the Hebrews

 Did Ethan Smith comment on the similarities between his book and the Book of Mormon?

-No. Ethan did criticize the prominent contemporary Christian figure William Miller,[138] but there is no record of Ethan criticizing Joseph or accusing him of stealing his theory in View of the Hebrews.
+No. Ethan did criticize the prominent contemporary Christian figure William Miller,[138] but there is no record of Ethan criticizing Joseph or accusing him of stealing his theory.

 Ethan Smith (1762–1849), clergyman and author of View of the Hebrews (1823 and 1825), from a photograph reproduced in Revolutionary Ancestry (1896).
 Smith's daughter, Harriet Smith Sanford, provided what she called a "photograph of my father and also of myself" to Mary Chapman, publisher of Revolutionary Ancestry.
 The original caption read: "REV. ETHAN SMITH, father of Mrs. Sanford."